The tools of the trade

 Extension pole

-I only use the pole in certain situations, such as when I dive among frenzy-feeding sharks.
+I only use the extension pole only in particular situations, such as when I want to take selfies during a dive.
 The longer the pole, the harder it is to keep it stable, so I try to use it as short as possible.
 To protect the marine environment, I always fold it during finning or when moving in tight spaces.

 When choosing the pole, I always opt for lightweight, corrosion-resistant materials like anodized aluminum or carbon fiber.